Student Disciplinary Procedure

 1. What does the procedure consist of?

-In summary, the procedure is as follows.
 As with the School’s complaints procedures, the aim is to resolve disciplinary cases at the earliest possible stage, so not all of these stages will be necessary in every case.

 - If you wish to report misconduct by a student, you should write to the Information Compliance Manager.